Willey House Stories Part 17 – Roll Down to Levittown

 The Levitt genius proved to reside in their process, brilliant packaging and consumer marketing of tract housing.
 Using methods of mass production as if homes were factory-made products, they offered a limited number of styles and used assembly line practices to erect as many as 30 a day.
 The only difference was, in Levittown, the product remained stationary while the workforce moved from house to house, completing the same specialized tasks repeatedly, on one after the other, with great speed and efficiency.
 The Levitt’s system broke down house building to a concise 26 steps and utilized specialty subcontractors to complete each step.
 Due to their extraordinary volume, Levitt & Sons were able to purchase materials and appliances direct, further reducing overall costs.
 By controlling the site, the materials, the workflow and the financing they revolutionized post-war housing developments.

 Anticipating the changing tastes of the American family, at the height of this building frenzy, Alfred Levitt stepped away from his duties for almost a year, in order to study a house designed by Wright, as it was being erected.
 He scrutinized every aspect of the Usonian design, from plan to aesthetics; materials mix to construction methods in a quest to understand how Levitt & Sons could benefit from Wright’s celebrated and revolutionary ideas.
-The subject of his research was the Ben Rebhuhn House built between 1936-37, in Great Neck, New Jersey.
+The subject of his research was the Ben Rebhuhn House built between 1936-37, in Great Neck Estates New York.
 It was designed for the Publisher of Horizon Press, Ben Rebhuhn and his wife Anne.
 Horizon published many of Mr. and Mrs. Wright’s books and the Rebhuhns became life long friends and advocates for the Wrights.

 The takeaway from the months Alfred Levitt dedicated to observing construction of the Rebhuhn House was not a solution for making organic architecture available to a general audience.
 It was clear that the complexity of design and detail would never make these houses reproducible on a mass scale.
 Instead, he focused on the benefits inherent to the modern features of a Usonian home, particularly those features that could be reproduced or implied in conventional construction.
 Alfred was a diligent student.
 He spent 10 months on the job site of a single house, and certainly familiarized himself with Wright’s earlier achievements as well.
 Alfred Levitt’s understanding of the principles underlying Wright’s work included how a bold use of fenestration could dramatize an otherwise intimate domestic setting.